brianmichaelanderson/QueueBoard/README.md

 - ASP.NET Core Web API
 - EF Core
 - SQL Server Express
-- Swagger / OpenAPI
- - Swagger / OpenAPI
+- Swagger / OpenAPI — see `docs/api-conventions.md` and the generated OpenAPI for request/response shapes and examples.

-ETag / optimistic concurrency: API returns an `ETag` header and includes `rowVersion` in DTO responses.
-Clients may use `If-Match` headers or include `RowVersion` in update bodies to perform optimistic concurrency checks.
-See `docs/etag.md`, `docs/queues.md`, and `docs/agents.md` for examples and curl snippets.

-Swagger UI: When running the API locally or via Docker Compose (Development environment), the Swagger UI is available at http://localhost:8080/swagger.
-The `api` service is configured to run in Development to enable the Swagger UI during local development.
+ETag / optimistic concurrency and other API contract conventions are summarized in `docs/api-conventions.md`.
+For protocol-level examples and curl snippets, see `docs/etag.md`, `docs/queues.md`, and `docs/agents.md`.

 ### Frontend